 - This Core supports budget is available or ‘unlocked’, so you access supports in this category flexibly with your total allocated Core budget.

 What does stated supports mean?

 If your funding has been allocated for a specific support or service, you can’t use this funding for something else.
 This is called a ‘stated support’ and means that there is no flexibility to swap or change it for something else.
-Read more about stated supports here.
+Read more about Stated supports.

 What are in-kind supports?

 An in-kind support is something that has already been paid for by your state, territory or the Australian Government.
 That means you must use the provider allocated to you as they have already been paid for their services and the cost of these supports will not come out of the budget amounts shown on your plan.
-Read more about in-kind support here.
+Read more about In-kind supports.

 Does my GP/doctor automatically get a copy of my NDIS Plan?

 No. Your NDIS Plan is yours and it’s up to you to choose who you would like to share the details of your plan with – including your doctor!